What is antioxidant good for has a simple answer; every cell and organ in the body.

 Much has been written about vitamin E and you will find confusing and contradictory statements about it.
 We get ours from unprocessed sunflower seeds and bread made with 100% wholemeal flour that contains all three streams of the grain; the germ, bran and endosperm.

 The best sources of vitamin C are well known; citrus and peppers.
 Once again OJ from a carton has very little; there are no shortcuts alas.
-We either eat the whole fruit including the pulp, or squeeze it with no strainer, or find ourselves unable to benefit from the protection it gives.
+We must eat the whole fruit including the pulp, or juice it without strainer; or find ourselves unable to benefit from the protection that oranges, lemons and limes give.

 What is antioxidant good for?
 A multitude of diseases but only when citrus is unrefined and unprocessed.
 The rule of thumb is eat whole foods.